Feasibility Planning and Financing for Fiber Broadband Success

 Get in touch to discuss funding opportunities available for your cooperative to take your broadband project to the next level.

 Conexon is the industry leader in rural fiber broadband funding and regulatory initiatives, with more than 25 years of Federal Communications Commission auction experience.
-Led by the former chief of the FCC Office of Strategic Planning, our expert team has successfully identified and secured a total of over $1.3 billion in local, state and federal broadband funding has been secured for co-ops to date.
+Led by the former chief of the FCC Office of Strategic Planning, our expert team has successfully identified and secured a total of nearly $2 billion in local, state and federal broadband funding for co-ops to date.

 There’s a reason we lead the industry as the auction expert.
 Our track record in the FCC’s recent RDOF auction proves our success again: Conexon’s Rural Electric Cooperative Consortium, the RECC, was awarded over $1.1 billion to deploy 100% fiber networks in more than 600,000 rural communities across 22 states.